danielatrivella/NP3_MS_Workflow/README.md

     - List of mandatory options:
     - *\-o, \-\-output_path* \<path\>       : path to the output data folder, inside the outs directory of the clustering result folder.
 It should contain the 'molecular_networking' folder and inside it the 'similarity_tables' folder.
 The job name will be extracted from here

-- **join_jobs** [options]  :    Command to join NP³ jobs (results of the *run* or the *join_jobs* commands) into a single united job.
+- **join_jobs** [options]  :    Command to join NP³ jobs (results of the *run* or the *join_jobs* commands) into a single united job using an integrative clustering approach.
 Concatenate different jobs without the need of running them all together again.
-Uses a different metadata, called *metadata_join*, defining the jobs to be joined and their reference codes, the names of their original metadata and pre processing directory.
-It uses the clean results from the provided NP³ jobs and execute the main pipeline from Step 3 to 10 with some modifications and adaptations, except for Step 8 which is skipped.
+Uses a different metadata, called *metadata_join*, defining the jobs to be joined and their unique reference codes, the names of their used metadata and pre processing directory.
+It uses the clean results from the provided NP3 jobs and execute the main pipeline from Step 3 to 10 with some modifications and adaptations in an integrative clustering manner, except for Step 8 which is skipped.
     - List of mandatory options:
     - *\-n, \-\-output_name* \<name\>     :   the job name.
 It will be used to name the output directory and the results from joining the jobs.
 It must have less than 80 characters.
     - *\-m, \-\-metadata_join* \<file\>    :  path to the metadata_join table CSV file defining the jobs to be joined.
 Different format, see manual.